This site is dedicated to the game of Minecraft. It was started in early 2016 and is growing.

 Accolades and future prospects:

 In January 2016 Microsoft has announced that it will launch a new educational tool from Minecraft called Minecraft: Education Edition (or MinecraftEDU) for classroom use.
-Thus apart from gaming Minecraft is also finding a place in educational tools.
+Thus apart from gaming Minecraft is also finding a place as an educational tool.